 When you’re notified about the chargeback dispute, you’re asked to respond within a specific number of days; the time limit to respond begins as soon as you’ve received notice of the dispute and can be anywhere from 10-39 days, depending on the processor).

-For help providing evidence, read our guide on how to respond to a chargeback.
+Please read our guide on how to respond to a chargeback for help providing evidence.

 - If you accept the chargeback or don’t respond within the time limit, the cardholder is awarded the chargeback (which means they keep the reimbursement, and you lose revenue).